swaptacular/swpt_accounts/protocol.rst

    proxy/adapter that allows clients that "talk" this protocol to create bank accounts and make bank transfers.

-4. The protocol works well with positive and *negative* interest rates on creditors' accounts.
+4. The protocol works well both with positive and negative interest rates on creditors' accounts.

 .. [#one-account-limit] A given creditor can have *at most one account* with a given debtor.
 This limitation greatly simplifies the